-12 Top-Rated Attractions & Things to Do in Santa Rosa, CA
+15 Top-Rated Things to Do in Santa Rosa, CA

-Sixty miles north of San Francisco, Santa Rosa is the largest city within Sonoma County and a popular destination of the North Bay.
-Within this lush region of Northern California, activities like boutique shopping, landscape exploring, and enjoying the agricultural splendor of the region are popular things to do, as is spotting giraffes and rhinos at the city's Safari West.
-Other Santa Rosa attractions include state parks, historic homes, stately gardens, and public squares.
+Santa Rosa is 60 miles north of San Francisco in Northern California.
+It's the largest city within Sonoma County and a popular destination in the North Bay.
+Within this lush city, activities like boutique shopping, exploring the outdoors, and enjoying the agricultural splendor of the region are popular things to do.

-A great place to start exploring Santa Rosa is the Old Courthouse Square, where numerous city events take place throughout the year.
+A great place to visit first in Santa Rosa is the Old Courthouse Square, where numerous city events take place throughout the year.
 Adjacent to Old Courthouse Square in the heart of downtown, Fourth Street is lined with local shops, restaurants, and things to do at night.
-South of Old Courthouse Square, the Luther Burbank Home and Gardens allows the public to explore the estate of another famous Santa Rosa resident.
+And south of Old Courthouse Square, the Luther Burbank Home and Gardens allows the public to explore the estate of another famous Santa Rosa resident.

 For ideas on how to spend your time, see our list of the top attractions and things to do in Santa Rosa, California.